 Students who are taking at least 5 credits per semester/term (half-time status) are eligible for In-School Deferment.
 During In-School Deferment the student does not need to make any student loan payments.
 Previously disbursed Subsidized loans do not accrue interest during this period.
 Once a student drops below 5 credits the 6-month repayment grace period will begin.

 Denver Seminary partners with the National Student Clearinghouse (NSLC) to automatically enter eligible students into deferment status.
 Enrollment status reports are submitted to the NSLC every two weeks, which is then communicated to the Department of Education.

-If you believe the Dept of Ed is not receiving the appropriate communication from the NSLC, an In-School Deferment Request Form can be completed (sections 1-3) and submitted to the Financial Aid Office.
+If you believe the Dept. of Ed is not receiving the appropriate communication from the Clearinghouse, an In-School deferment form can be downloaded from your loan servicer’s website and submitted to the Financial Aid Office.
 The Financial Aid Office will complete section 4 and send it to the Dept of Ed.

-For other types of deferment or forbearance, please the Debt and Repayment Tools section below.
+For other types of deferment or forbearance, please see the Debt and Repayment Tools section below.